Three Minute Step test

 Important information

-The person bringing your child for the test should have ‘Parental Responsibility’ for them.
+The person accompanying your child for the test should have ‘Parental Responsibility’ for them.

 Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
 If the person bringing your child does not have Parental Responsibility, we may have to cancel the test.